Atharv28ye/intern-dashboard/README.md

 6) How to Run

-Make sure you have Java and Maven installed.
+Make sure you have Java  installed.

 To run the backend: